Skip to content

 How do you know if you have diabetes?

-Dr Hamish Black
+In partnership with Dr Hamish Black

 What is diabetes?

-“That’s why early diagnosis is important,” shares nib group medical advisor Dr Hamish Black.
+“That’s why early diagnosis is important,” shares nib medical advisor Dr Hamish Black.
 “The earlier the diagnosis, the better, because in the case of type 2 diabetes, something in your lifestyle has probably caused it – and if we can correct that problem, your diabetes can be managed.
 You really want to get control of the diabetes before complications occur.”

 What are the different types of diabetes?

 There are three main types of diabetes: type 1, type 2 and gestational diabetes.
-In people with type 1 diabetes, the pancreas can’t create insulin; while with type 2 diabetes, one or more of these scenarios may be at play:

-• the body doesn’t respond properly to the insulin being produced
+• The body doesn’t respond properly to the insulin being produced

-• the insulin doesn’t work as it should
+• The insulin doesn’t work as it should

-• the pancreas doesn’t produce enough insulin.
+• The pancreas doesn’t produce enough insulin.

 There’s also a condition called prediabetes, in which blood glucose levels are higher than normal, but not at type 2 diabetes level.
 However, if you have this condition, you are 10 to 20 times more likely to go on to develop type 2 diabetes and should be on the lookout for diabetes warning signs.